-Use a GPS to track remote vehicles or boats and, optionally, get an alarm when they leave a designated area (geofencing).
-It is also possible to download a gps-tracks.kml file which can be opened with Navlink and Google Earth for example.
+Use a GPS to remotely, on the VRM Portal, track vehicles or boats.
+Also its possible to configure a Geofence, which will automatically send an alarm when the system leaves a designated area.
+And gps-tracks.kml files can be downloaded, to for example open in Navlink and Google Earth.

-Victron does not sell USB-GPS, but the CCGX will support third-party GPS modules which use the NMEA0183 command-set - almost all do.
+Victron does not sell USB-GPS, but the VGX will support third-party GPS modules which use the NMEA0183 command-set - almost all do.
 It can communicate at both 4800 and 38400 baud rates.
-Plug the unit into either of the two USB sockets ... connection may take a few minutes, but the CCGX will automatically recognize the GPS.
+Plug the unit into either of the two USB sockets ... connection may take a few minutes, but the VGX will automatically recognize the GPS.
 The unit's location will automatically be sent to the VRM online portal and its position shown on the map.

-The CCGX has been tested for compatibility with:
+The VGX has been tested for compatibility with:

-- · Globalsat BU353-W SiRF STAR III 4800 baud - · Globalsat ND100 SiRF STAR III 38400 baud - · Globalsat BU353S4 SiRF STAR IV 4800 baud - Globalsat MR350 + BR305US SiRF STAR III 4800 baud
+- · Globalsat BU353-W SiRF STAR III 4800 baud - · Globalsat ND100 SiRF STAR III 38400 baud - · Globalsat BU353S4 SiRF STAR IV 4800 baud - · Globalsat MR350 + BR305US SiRF STAR III 4800 baud